October 5, 2020

 - Brian Lutz, a Securities MVP – Brian is a partner in the San Francisco office and Co-Chair of the Securities Litigation Practice Group.
 His practice focuses on complex commercial litigation, with an emphasis on corporate control contests, securities class actions, and shareholder actions alleging breaches of fiduciary duties.
 He represents and advises clients in connection with shareholder activist matters, mergers and acquisitions, and corporate governance issues, and regularly represents and advises boards of directors and board committees on litigation issues.

 - Rahim Moloo, an International Arbitration MVP – Rahim Moloo is a partner in the New York office.
 His practice focuses on assisting clients to resolve complex international disputes in the most effective and efficient way possible.
 His experience spans a number of industries, including energy, mining, telecommunications, financial services, infrastructure, construction and consumer products.

-- Jason Schwartz, an Employment MVP – Jason is a partner in the New York office and Co-Chair of the Labor & Employment Practice Group.
+- Jason Schwartz, an Employment MVP – Jason is a partner in the Washington, D.C. office and Co-Chair of the Labor & Employment Practice Group.
 His practice includes sensitive workplace investigations, high-profile trade secret and non-compete matters, wage-hour and discrimination class actions, Sarbanes-Oxley and other whistleblower protection claims, executive and other significant employment disputes, labor union controversies, and workplace safety litigation.